Have fun learning to code HTML, CSS and JavaScript

 Note that the JavaScript files are imported just above the </body> closing tag and not in the meta-data in the HTML boiler plate.

-Don’t worry too much about how this works, have fun and read the next section if you want to delve into some of the fundamental concepts of JavaScript.
+Don’t worry too much about how this works, have fun and read the next section if you want to delve into some of the fundamental concepts of JavaScript, and where you canbuild an easy portfolio website.